 - Failure to evaluate patient medical history

-Whether these acts will qualify as negligence (and thus give rise to an actionable medical malpractice claim for damages) depends on if you can show that a similarly-situated healthcare professional would not have made the same mistake.
+Whether these acts will qualify as negligence (and thus give rise to an actionable medical malpractice claim for damages) depends on if your Peoria birth injury lawyer can show that a similarly-situated healthcare professional would not have made the same mistake.

-Contact Parker & Parker for Help With Your Case
+Contact Parker & Parker for Help from a Top Peoria Birth Injury Lawyer

 Here at Parker & Parker, we have extensive experience representing a wide range of personal injury plaintiffs, including those who have suffered the emotional and financial challenges of birth injuries.

 Unlike many of our competitors, we strive to engage each client with a more tailored approach to legal advocacy.
 From the beginning, we attempt to learn even the “little” details of the case and how those facts interact with the client’s litigation goals.
 This comprehensive understanding guides our process, helping us to maximize the likelihood of success in the lawsuit and the overall damage recovery.